sitepack-io/storelinkr-wordpress/readme.txt

 ### WE PROVIDE ALL THE TECHNOLOGY

-The storelinkr plugin and the SaaS platform is a powerful combination.
+The StoreLinkr plugin and the SaaS platform is a powerful combination.
 The platform is being developed every day and our people are ready to help you with questions.

-This is the official [storelinkr](https://storelinkr.com) plugin, powered by [SitePack B.V.](https://sitepack.nl).
+This is the official [StoreLinkr](https://storelinkr.com) plugin, powered by [SitePack B.V.](https://sitepack.nl).

 == Installation ==

 Upload the plugin files to the `/wp-content/plugins/` directory.
 Activate the plugin through the 'Plugins' menu in WordPress.
-Configure the plugin settings via the 'storelinkr' menu in WordPress.
+Configure the plugin settings via the 'StoreLinkr' menu in WordPress.

 == Configuration ==

-Go to the 'storelinkr' menu in WordPress.
+Go to the 'StoreLinkr' menu in WordPress.
 Generate the API key and secret.
-Open the storelinkr portal and create a new workflow using the above API credentials.
+Open the StoreLinkr portal and create a new workflow using the above API credentials.
 Configure the synchronization settings for products and orders.
 The products and categories will be automatically created shortly.